 - Meet requirements to do business with third parties, as organisations in some industries require their partners to be certified

 - Assist in meeting industry and regulatory requirements – many specific industries have enhanced regulatory requirements, and ISO/IEC27001:2013 certification meets many of these requirements

 - Show compliance with third-party audit requirements, thus minimising audits – holding ISO/IEC:27001:2013 certification usually reduces the requirements and/or frequency of third-party audits, thus freeing up business resources

-When looking to implement an ISO/IEC:27001:2013 ISMS, there are some important considerations you need to be aware of before starting the process.
+When looking to at 27001 implementation, there are some important considerations you need to be aware of before starting the process.

 An ISMS is not an IT or technical system, it is first and foremost a business system.
 There are certainly many technological elements within an ISMS, and IT involvement will be required, but the implementation and direction of the ISMS must come from senior management.
 From planning, creation, implementation, operation, and continual improvement, the ISMS must be lead from the top.